-Before we continue editing the generic file, we need to see how email will look.
-Specifically, we want to create the "generic" file that we referenced in the main.cf file above:
+Before you continue editing the generic file, you need to see how the email will look.
+Specifically, you want to create the "generic" file that you referenced in the main.cf file above:

-This file tells postfix how any email coming from this server should look.
+postfix how any email coming from this server will look.
 Remember our test email and the log file?
 This is where we fix all of that:

 email@example.com firstname.lastname@example.org @somehost.localdomain email@example.com

-Now start postfix and test your email again using the same procedure as above.
-You should now see that all of the "localdomain" instances have been changed to your actual domain.
+postfix and test your email again with the same procedure used above.
+You will now see that all "localdomain" instances are now the actual domain.

 Not every application will use the same logging format for the date.
-This means that you may have to get creative with any script you write for reporting by date.
+You might have to get creative with any script you write for reporting by date.

-Let's say that you want to look at your system log as an example and pull everything that has to do with dbus-daemon for today's date, and email it to yourself.
-(It's probably not the greatest example, but it will give you an idea of how we would do this.)
+Say that you want to see your system log as an example and pull everything that has to do with dbus-daemon for today's date, and email it to yourself.
+(It is probably not the greatest example, but it will give you an idea of how you might do this.)

-We need to use a a variable in our script that we will call "today" and we want it to relate to output from the "date" command and format it in a specific way, so that we can get the data we need from our system log (in /var/log/messages).
-To start with, let's do some investigative work.
+You need to use a variable in your script.
+Call it "today".
+You want it to relate to output from the "date" command and format it in a specific way, so that you can get the data you need from our system log (in /var/log/messages).
+To start with, do some investigative work.

 First, enter the date command in the command line:

-This should give you the default system date output, which could be something like this:
+This will give you the default system date output, which might be something like this:

 Thu Mar 4 18:52:28 UTC 2021

-Now let's check our system log and see how it records information.
-To do this, we will use the "more" and "grep" commands:
+Check our system log and see how it records information.
+To do this, use the

 more /var/log/messages | grep dbus-daemon